Introduction to Machine Learning Frameworks

 So, now let’s look into ten different machine learning frameworks:

 It is a free machine learning library that is built on SciPy (scientific python).
 It is used very extensively by Python Programmers.
-It was developed by David Cournapeau.
+David Cournapeau developed it.
 You can do feature engineering with your data (increasing the number of features), scaling, pre-processing, splitting your data into training and test subsets.
 It also includes many machine learning algorithms like Linear Regression, Logistic regression, K–mean algorithm, support vector machines.
 It is very popular because it can easily work with NumPy and SciPy.

 2. Tensor Flow

 It is also an open-source library that is generally used for deep learning or machine learning algorithms using neural networks.
-It is created by Google.
-Tensor Flow is a library for data flow programming, It uses various optimization techniques for calculation of the mathematical expression which is used to get the desired results.
+Google creates it.
+Tensor Flow is a library for data flow programming; It uses various optimization techniques for the calculation of the mathematical expression, which is used to get the desired results.
 The salient feature of sci-kit learn are:

 1. It works great with a mathematical expression that involves multidimensional arrays.